 The number of cell aggregates plated at the time of passaging is correlated to the colony density observed at the next time of passaging.
-By altering the split ratios at the time of plating you can increase or decrease the colony density as desired.
+By altering the split ratios at the time of plating, you can increase or decrease the colony density as desired.
 For example, a lower split ratio at the time of plating (i.e. plating more cell aggregates) will result in a higher colony density at the next passaging time.
 Typical split ratios are 1 in 10 to 1 in 50; however, this can vary depending on the passaging schedule, the cell line used, and the individual operator.
 Refer to Figure 6 for a recommended range of colony densities that should be observed at the time of passage.
-Some cell lines may show increased spontaneous differentiation when cultured at higher densities; if increased differentiation is observed, the colony density may be decreased in the next passage by plating fewer cell aggregates.
 Counting cell aggregates is an alternate way to determine and adjust plating densities (see Appendix 1).

 Figure 6.
-Example Colony Densities for Human ES or iPS Cultures Human ES cells (H1) stained with Giemsa at the optimal time of passaging (the optimal time of passaging may be different for each colony density; see Table 5).
+Example Colony Densities for Human ES or iPS Cultures

+Human ES cells (H1) stained with Giemsa at the optimal time of passaging (the optimal time of passaging may be different for each colony density; see Table 4).
 Each image represents a single well of a 6-well plate.